Habbo: Credits

-Credits (also called "coins" on some hotels) are an in-game virtual currency that can be purchased using a variety of different services, such as credit card, a telephone service, a prepaid card and via SMS.
+Credits (also called "coins" in some hotels) are an in-game virtual currency that can be purchased using a variety of different services, such as credit card, a telephone service, a prepaid card and via SMS.
 They can also be redeemed into Exchange, which displays the Credits as an item of virtual furniture; the furniture can then be traded among users, and redeemed back into Credits.
 Users can join Habbo Club (HC), which is a premium subscription purchased using Credits.
 Features of Habbo Club membership include a badge, new clothes and outfits for a player's avatar, more friends on their friends list, the ability to create groups, and a free piece of furni exclusive to club members every month.

 Duckets

-Duckets (a play on the word ducats) are part of a new and complementary currency introduced in February 2013.
+Duckets (a play on the word ducats) are part of a complementary currency introduced in February 2013.
 Users earn Duckets by completing certain achievements and quests.

 The Duckets currency can be used to purchase effects, room promotions, furniture and even as far as pets.